Sentences and paragraphs in plain language

 Write: We received your request for funding and approved it.

-Don't write: We received your request for funding, which we've thoroughly reviewed and approved in a timely manner.
+Don't write: We received your request for funding, which we've thoroughly reviewed

 Write: We'll consider any type of investment.